Skip to content

 “Lucien Laviscount captures that same spirit,” he adds.
 “Of being uncompromising about things that matter — from time spent intentionally with friends, to the way a great Old Fashioned cocktail is crafted and served."

-In Hawksmoor — yet another believer in dry-ageing, slow-cooking and that good things come to those who wait — both Maker’s Mark and Laviscount have found a perfect scene partner.
+In Hawksmoor — yet another believer in doing things properly, however long it may take — both Maker’s Mark and Laviscount have found a perfect scene partner.
 Fine whisky.
 Good steak.
 Proper conversation.
-And a reminder that, every now and then, some things are still worth doing slowly.
+And a reminder that it’s always worth doing things with intention.

 Become a Gentleman’s Journal member.
 Learn more here.